 Apple’s design for the iPhone 6 Plus was beautiful simplicity, wrapping rounded edges into glass in an unassuming style typical of past iPhones.
 Apple decided not to fix what wasn’t broken, bringing back a nearly identical style for the 6S Plus.
 However, it did improve the phone’s enclosure, borrowing a page out of the aerospace industry’s book and wrapping it in an alloy of 7000 Series aluminum.
 In other words, this is the strongest and most durable iPhone yet.

 Aside from the dimensions of the 6S Plus registering one-hundredth of an inch bigger in height, width, and thickness, these two phones are mirror images of each other.
 Back is the same 5.5-inch screen with the same gorgeous 1920 x 1080 screen resolution owners of the 6 Plus came to know and love.
 Where the iPhone 6S Plus does diverge a bit from the 6 Plus is its available colors.
-While the 6 Plus comes in just Space Gray, Silver, and Gold (the Gold has been discontinued), the 6S Plus comes in Space Gray, Silver, Gold, or Rose Gold, giving buyers an even greater opportunity to customize their new smartphone.
+While the 6 Plus comes in just Space Gray, Silver, and Gold (the Gold has been discontinued), the 6S Plus comes in Space Gray, Silver, Gold, or Rose Gold, giving buyers an even greater opportunity to customize their smartphone.

-Power and Productivity
+Power and productivity

 The one area where the iPhone 6S Plus arguably blows the 6 Plus out of the water concerns its camera functionality.
 Instead of an 8-megapixel rear-facing camera and a sub-par 1.2-megapixel front-facing camera, the 6S Plus touts a gorgeous 12-megapixel rear-facing camera and a 5-megapixel front-facing camera.
 In other words, Apple continues to make it easy for casual photographers to ditch digital cameras altogether and rely solely on the contraption they have in their pocket.
-Apple showed off an array of gorgeously shot photos during the event, all of which it swore were shot exclusively with a 6S or 6S Plus.
-For years, it’s continuously boasted about the iPhone’s camera prowess but it seems this next generation of iPhone legitimately raises the bar.
+For years, Apple has continuously boasted about the iPhone’s camera prowess, and the iPhone 6S Plus legitimately raises the bar.